getpelican/pelican/docs/settings.rst

                                                     the paths defined in this settings, they will be progressively overwritten.
 ``CSS_FILE = 'main.css'``                           Specify the CSS file you want to load.
-``THEMES = {}``                                     Extra themes that can be inherited from.
-They can also
+``THEMES = ('simple', ('!simple', 'simple'))``      Extra themes that can be inherited from, either
-                                                    inherit from each other.
-Use a dictionary to make a list of all the available list.
-The key in the dictionary will also be the prefix you use to inherit from the theme.
+                                                    implicitly (just a path to the theme) or explicitly using a prefix marker (tuple of prefix and path to theme).
+They can also inherit from each other, but only in the specified order.

-                                                    Example: ``THEMES = {'!foo': foo, '!foobar':foobar}``
+                                                    See :ref:`theme_inheritance` for details.
 ================================================    =====================================================